yicenl2/wrf-partmc-tutorial/docs/wps.md

 **4.** Edit the `&share` and `&ungrib` sections of the `namelist.wps` file for your domain setup ([example](#an-example-of-namelistwps)).

-✨ TIP: You only need to pay attention to the following parameters:
+✨ You only need to pay attention to the following parameters:
 * `start_date`
 * `end_date`
 * `interval_seconds`